Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under - January 6

 Ohio State vs. Indiana Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at different sportsbooks.
+See the odds, spread and over/under for this matchup across individual sportsbooks.

 |Favorite